-- The minimum IELTS (International English Language Testing System) score is 6.5 overall with no individual sub-score below 6.0.
+- The minimum TOEFL ibt is 79 and this is equal to an IELTS (International English Language Testing System) score of 6.5 overall.

 - The same policies for the TOEFL above are relevant for IELTS.

-- IELTS should arrive from IELTS International and be sent directly to our office at: Office of Graduate and Professional Education, 234 Hullihen Hall, Newark, DE 19716.
+- IELTS should arrive directly from IELTS International directly to our office at: Office of Graduate and Professional Education, 234 Hullihen Hall, Newark, DE 19716.

 If you have received a letter of conditional acceptance based on finalizing International academic credentials, please read this section carefully:

 - Proof of an earned, U.S. equivalent University level bachelor’s degree:

 - You must provide proof of an earned U.S. equivalent bachelor’s degree prior to beginning your coursework at the University of Delaware.

 - Proof of this University level bachelor’s degree can be in the form of a copy of the final diploma listing the original degree title and date the degree was earned that has been certified by the granting University and then mailed directly from the Records Office of that University.
 Proof submitted in any other way will be at the discretion of the graduate admissions staff as to whether it can be considered official upon arrival and inspection.